armory/docs/content/en/docs/armory-agent/_index.md

 Communications are secured with TLS and optionally mTLS.

-Furthermore, in [Agent mode](#agent-mode), Spinnaker never gets credentials and account registration is dynamic.
+Furthermore, in [Agent mode](#agent-mode), Armory Enterprise never gets credentials and account registration is dynamic.

 ## Scalability